wengandrew/battery-talent-census/README.md

     repetitive
   - Separate plotting aesthetics from data organization tools

+## Analysis Organization

+### Level 1: Respondent

+- Data pertaining to each respondent is handled by the `Respondent` class.

+### Level 2: Analysis

+- Data pertaining to each analysis, which consists of multiple `Respondent`s, is handled by the `Analyst` class

+### Level 3: Visualization

+- This is a work in progress

 ## Notes for Future Improvement

 1. For the question "What is your current employment situation?" include options for "business owner", "self-employed", "consulting", "founder"

+2. I received a total of 0 emails about census improvment suggestions.
+Leavin my email at the end of the census is not an effective way to solicit feedback.
+   What is a better way?